marclitchfield/mind-firsttry/api/README.md

 (note: dgraph doesn't seem to have a node deletion capability... will research more)

 ```
-curl localhost:9051/node/self/idea/f729e7bf-e7d2-4ea6-a3b5-dc815e8c54c1 -XDELETE
+curl localhost:9051/node/self/root/f729e7bf-e7d2-4ea6-a3b5-dc815e8c54c1 -XDELETE
 ```

-The node should no longer appear in the results from ```/query/self```
+The node should no longer appear in the results from ```/query/self``` when querying with the 'root' predicate.

 ## fish functions